Vis4Sense/student-projects/2023-summer/intern-Daniel-Abreu/readme.md

       - the settings and prompt are also save in a (json) file
    - this starts the disco diffusion to generate images
 - user right click on the intermediate images generate and choose 'save to promptall' to save the images
+   - The image is added to the extension under the current setting/prompt
+   - The image is saved locally where the setting file is.

 Load the pre-saved history
 - [ ] add 'load a folder' button to load all the settings and images from a folder